 To get a sense of whether \$500 million across the states represents much effort or success relative to the assets that might be available for recovery or to the LTSS expenditures, we calculate two ratios over time for the nation as whole.
 In the first ratio, we calculate recoveries over time as a percentage of a rough estimate of the net worth of individuals who are more likely presumed to use Medicaid-paid LTSS benefits-that is, those in the middle of the lower half of the wealth distribution or the 25th percentile of net worth of older Americans.
 Data on net worth are obtained from the 2011, 2009, 2007, 2005, and 2003 waves of the Panel Study on Income Dynamics (PSID), a biennial survey that tracks a representative sample of US households (Institute for Social Research 2016).
 In calculating net worth, the PSID takes the sum of financial wealth, housing wealth, real assets, and retirement wealth and subtracts liabilities such as mortgages.
 This dataset cannot produce a direct estimate of the net worth of seniors on Medicaid, because household members are not asked if they are receiving Medicaid benefits.
-We therefore take the net worth of the 25th percentile in the net worth distribution of senior households for each year collected by the PSID.
-This statistic is then multiplied by the number of older Americans' households in the United States containing Medicaid enrollees, using data from the Medicaid and CHIP (Children Health Insurance Program) Payment and Access Commission (MACPAC 2015).
-The result is the presumed aggregate net worth of seniors on Medicaid.
-Data for the relevant year on estate recoveries, shown in table 1, are divided by these aggregate net worth amounts to arrive at the rate of estate recoveries nationally.
-For the second ratio, we divide national recoveries every year by national Medicaid expenditures on LTSS.
+We therefore take the net worth of the 25th percentile in the net worth distribution of senior citizens for each year collected by the PSID.
+This statistic is then multiplied by the number of Medicaid LTSS enrollees who have died in that year, using data from the Centers for Medicare and Medicaid Services (2014) on enrollment and data from the Centers for Disease Control and Prevention (2016a; 2016b) on nursing home residency and deaths, respectively.
+The result is the presumed